stucco/relation-extractor/README.md

 ## Relationship Patterns
 These patterns are defined in a JSON-formatted file.
 There are three types of patterns we will need to find:

-* The exact-match pattern consists of two cyber-entity labels, and words or part-of-speech (pos) tags.
+* The exact-match pattern consists of at least two cyber-entity labels, and words or part-of-speech (pos) tags.
 The annotated document must match the pattern exactly with no extra words.

 		Example Text: “Tomcat from Apache”
 		Pattern: SW.PRODUCT, "from", SW.VENDOR